danielneil/Shark-Config/README.md

 # Check out the configuration for customisation.
 git clone http://<shark_server>/Shark-Config

-# Push the configuration back to the Shark server.
+# Push the configuration back to the Shark server and refresh with the new configuration.
-cd Shark-Config && ./push.sh
+cd Shark-Config && ./push.sh && ./refresh.sh
 ```

 ### Main configuration file - trading-config.yml